theKIEgit/frameworks_and_languages_module/docs/introduction.md

   3. json
   4. yml
   5. xml
-3. What are these?
+2. What are these?
   * GET, POST, DELETE, PUT
   1. Database operations
   2. Common language commands
   3. HTTP request methods
   4. Part of the OpenAPI spec
-4. What is the difference between virtualisation and containerisation?
+3. What is the difference between virtualisation and containerisation?
   * Virtualisation is simulating an entire machine, Containerisation is an isolated environment managed by the kernel
   * Virtualisation is the emulation of an operating system, Containerisation is a virtual system
   * Virtualisation runs inside another process, Containerisation is running on the host
   * Virtualisation runs on your local machine, Containerisation runs remotely
-5. What is an event loop?
+4. What is an event loop?
   1. A `while` loop
   2. A core game/ui loop that process's each frame in realtime
   3. A technique for handling user input efficiently at a low level
   4. A way for single threaded languages to mimic/utilise concurrency
-6. Which of these are _functional_ languages
+5. Which of these is a _functional_ language
-  1. PureScript
+  1. TypeScript
-  2. TypeScript
+  2. C#
-  3. C#
+  3. Haskell
-  4. Haskell
+  4. Prolog
+  5. Java
+6. What are websockets used for?
+  1. Downloading files from websites
+  2. Used to serve websites sites via HTTP on a known port
+  3. Websockets are an abstract concept
+  4. Enabling browser based apps to have ongoing bi-directional communication
+7. `git pull --rebase` is used for
+  1. Refreshing a repository content with the upstream
+  2. Replaying remote commits over local changes to make a linear history
+  3. Pulling and merging remote commits
+  4. Rebase-ing creates a separate branch to merge changes

+9. Which languages have you used
-  5. Elm
+  5. C#
-  6. Prolog
+  6. Java
-  7. Java
+  7. Python
+  8. Php
+  9. Golang
+  10. C
+  11. C++
+  12. Javascript
+  13. Ruby

 Notional machine of how twitter works?